OpenDGPS/HFFD/README.md

 ## What is HFFD for?
 HFFD reads mainframe host files encoded in formats like EBCDIC to Unicode via CUDA.
 ## Using
-To prepare the datasets and CUDA code the 'generateHFFD.sh' is used.
+To prepare the datasets and CUDA code the `generateHFFD.sh` is used.
 You need to set some environment variables:
 ```
 export HFFD_TABLES="table1,table2" # name of the host files without extension
 export RAWDATA="<path_to_host_files>"